cheesebro329/SbDSR/README.md

 ## Towards Inclusive ASR: Investigating Voice Conversion for Dysarthric Speech Recognition in Low-Resource Languages

-### ASR Experiments
+### Experiments: ASR

 - `asr/` stores the code for fine-tuning and inferencing MMS-1B-ALL

-### Perceptual Evaluation
+### Analyses

-- `perceptual-eval/demo.pdf` includes samples of Google form and Google sildes presented to the listeners
+- `analysis/' includes code for objective evaluation and samples of subjective evaluation